MicrosoftDocs/appcenter-docs/docs/ sdk/ troubleshooting/uwp.md

 5. Make sure your device is online.
 6. At times, logs might take few minutes to surface in the portal.
 Please wait for some time if that’s the case.
 7. To check if App Center backend received your data, go to the Log flow section in Analytics service.
-Your events should appear once it has been sent.
+Your events should appear once it has been sent